top of page

 cultivating hope

 Mental illness is at epidemic levels in Canada.
 Without an intervention young adults with mental illness are at significantly higher risk of substance abuse, unemployment, hospitalization, homelessness and incarceration.
-Worst of all suicide is now the second leading cause of death for young adults in Canada because when they are in the despair of a mental health crisis, tragically taking their own life can seem like the only way out.
+Worst of all suicide is now the second leading cause of death for young adults in Canada, because when someone is in the despair of a mental health crisis, tragically taking their own life can sometimes seem like the only way out.

 Cracks Are Where the Light Gets In

-Orchid children are vulnerable, however in his book Dr. Boyce says that “the extraordinary, biologically embedded sensitivities that render such children so unduly susceptible to the hazards and adversities of life, also make them more receptive to the gifts and promises of life.”
+Orchid children, on the other hand, are super feelers and are extremely susceptible to their environment.
+However in his book Dr. Boyce says that “the extraordinary, biologically embedded sensitivities that render such children so unduly susceptible to the hazards and adversities of life, also make them more receptive to the gifts and promises of life.”

 In other words, because their super sensitivity makes them unusually responsive to their environment, orchid children are also amazingly successful when exposed to nurturing environments.

-Within this juxtaposition lies an intriguing, and life-giving, secret: within the frailty of an orchid child lies hidden capacities for lives of extraordinary beauty, honesty and notable achievement that can surpass the accomplishments of the dandelion child.
-Without super feelers there would be no artists, deep thinkers or people working in healing professions.
+Within this juxtaposition lies an intriguing, and life-giving, secret: Within the frailty of an orchid child lies hidden capacities for lives of extraordinary beauty, honesty and notable achievement that can surpass the accomplishments of the dandelion child.
+Without super feelers there would be far fewer artists, deep thinkers, or people working in healing professions.

 From Surviving to Thriving

-Introducing the Wildflower School of Life, where we will embrace the healing power of horticultural therapy.
+Introducing the Wildflower School of Life program, where we will embrace the healing power of horticultural therapy in order to create a safe container for our super feelers who are struggling to survive discover their super powers.

 Why a wildflower?
-Because they combine the delicate beauty of an orchid with the tenacity of a dandelion which allows them to thrive in a variety of environments.
+Because they combine the delicate beauty of an orchid with the tenacity of a dandelion, which allows them to thrive in the countryside.
+The Wildflower School of Life program will be designed to support young adults on their recovery journey, equipping them with the essential ingredients for personal growth enabling them to move from surviving to thriving.

 Becoming By Belonging

-The Wildflower School of Life will operate as a communal farming day program for young adults between the ages of 18-35 who need a supportive community while they navigate their healing journey.
-It would draw from successful programs already in practice such as Bridewell Gardens located in the English countryside.
+The Wildflower School of Life will begin operating as a communal farming day program for young adults between the ages of 18-35 who need a supportive community while they navigate their healing journey.
+We will help our super feelers rebuild what was torn down by mental illness and addiction, and cultivate well-being and resilience by following the best practices established by horticultural therapeutic programs already in existence, such as Bridewell Gardens located in the English countryside.

 Hope Grows

-Improving outcomes for people who access Bridewell’s recovery service is a key strategic priority.
-At Bridewell, gardeners rebuild their lives by identifying their strengths and are supported as they work towards identifying active roles they can play in their community.
-Service users attend the program for 1-2 years, and in 2023 36% of gardeners leaving Bridewell moved on to paid and voluntary employment, and an additional 28% moved on in a planned way with social support or other regular activities in place.
+Since its formation in 1994, Bridewell’s day program supports adults — called ‘gardeners’ — recover from serious mental illness and addiction.
+At Bridewell gardeners rebuild their lives by identifying their strengths and are supported as they work towards identifying active roles they can play in their community.
+Service users attend the program attend the program a couple of days per week for 1-2 years, and in 2023 36% of gardeners leaving Bridewell moved on to paid and voluntary employment, and an additional 28% moved on in a planned way with social support or other regular activities in place.

 Testimonials from Bridewell Gardeners